HFAnalyticsLab/aurumpipeline/README.md

 ## How does it work?

 As the Aurum data prepared in this pipeline is not publicly available, the code cannot be used to replicate the same clean data and database.
 However, the code can be used on similar extracts to prepare the datasets for analysis.
 This readme will detail the intended workflow to process the raw CPRD output using this pipeline.

 The pipeline works by creating a specific file structure that defaults to within your project folder or working directory that is required to exist for some functions to work correctly.
+It will create folders starting with a `Data\` folder within your working directory.
 This is a partly a design decision to simplify calls to functions and data but also a requirement and benefit of using parquet files from the `arrow` package.
 For that reason then it is suggested to run the initial pipeline function `aurum_pipeline()` from within a new project and in it's base directory.
-The pipeline will create a data folder with subdirectories based on the number and size of the CPRD files you have in your sample.
+The pipeline will create the data folder with subdirectories based on the number and size of the CPRD files you have in your sample.

-Alternatively if multiple people are working on the same sample the data location can be specified and the structure mentioned above will be created there instead.

-This allows easy loading of the data with the `opendt()` function, which is itself used within other functions quite often.
-If over time this becomes restrictive to users I am happy to revisit this structure.

-If your project is also on GitHub or elsewhere you can keep your processed data safe by adding the `data` folder to `.gitignore` by adding a line with `data/`.
+Version 0.1.2 of this package has been updated to run on AWS and can accept S3 URIs as well as regular filepaths for reading and writing of data.

 ### Pipeline design and features